 Plus, when you rotate shoes, each pair will last longer.
 So, you'll shop less often.
 And wearing shoes that aren't worn out is also key in preventing running injuries.

 As I hinted, switching between worn out sneakers won't save you from injury.
 But how do you know when running shoes need replacing?
 Well, there are a bunch of tricks you may have tried.

 But even if everything sits flat, you might not be out of the woods.
 Now, look at your sneaker's sole.
-If it looks old, or worn out, replace your sneakers.
+If it looks old, or worn out, replace your sneakers now.
 The same is true if the sole shows signs of uneven wear.
-(Like treads are more noticeable on the left or right side.
+(Like the treads are more noticeable on the left or right side.
 By the way, this could also mean your feet roll when you run.
 And custom orthotics could help prevent running pain and injury.)

 The Injury-Prevention Training Schedule for Runners

 You also need to track your sneaker's lifetime.
 Because shoes that need replacing are more likely to get you hurt while running.
 It's easy to keep track of your next replacement date from when you first buy your shoes.
 But you can also learn easy signs that show you when sneakers need replacing.
-Like the ones I told you about just a minute ago.
+Like the ones I told you about a minute ago.
 (Hope you didn't forget already!)

-After all, that's the best way to reduce foot pain and injury: getting exercise while putting stress on different parts of your body thanks to different types of moves.
-That's the only way to really give your running muscles a break.
+After all, that's the best way to reduce foot pain and injury.
+Keep getting exercise, but put stress on different parts of your body thanks to different types of moves.
+That's the only way to give your running muscles a break.
 (And to build strength in those muscles that can support your runs, but don't gain strength when you run.)

 If you follow these simple steps, you can hopefully stave off foot pain and a requisite visit to Tanglewood Foot Specialists.
-But if you're hurt, or need help planning an injury-free running routine, schedule an immediate appointment in our Houston podiatrist office!
+But if you're hurt?
+Or if you need help planning an injury-free running routine?
+That's what I'm here for!
+Please schedule an immediate appointment in our Houston podiatrist's office!